False Statements and Fraudulent Debt Collection

 of an unspecified amount.

-If you are in PA and need a similar
+If you need a similar

-here.
+this one.
 This page

 has filing instructions as well.
-Be careful though.
-Be aware that if
+Be careful-if

 the creditor has a claim against you on a debt, the creditor may